Camino de Santiago Tour

 11 days / 10 nights

 The crown jewel of Spanish walking trails, the pilgrimage to Santiago de Compostela began as an act of faith as Europeans crossed Spain to visit the sacred tomb of Saint James.
-One thousand years later, the Camino of the green rolling hills and small hamlets of northwestern Spain's Galicia.
+One thousand years later, the Camino continues to draw the spiritual as well as the traveler looking to enjoy the beauty of the green rolling hills and small hamlets of northwestern Spain's Galicia.
 Come be part of this magical route that is very special for us - it is on the Camino where the idea for Fresco Tours was first born in 1999.

 Camino de Santiago Tour Dates and Price Sign Up